4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 • The format of the exemption certificate must include all information required by the pertinent sections of the applicable tax law.

-• Examples of exemption certificate(s) may be found in the Treasury Regulations, IRS Notices and Pub 510.
+• Examples of exemption certificate(s) may be found in the Treasury Regulations, IRS Notices, and Publication 510.

-7. The excise examiner will explain to the new registrant the filing, payment and deposit requirements for:
+7. The examiner must explain to the new registrant the filing, payment, and deposit requirements for the following, when applicable:

-8. The excise examiner will explain to the new applicant or registrant a compliance review may be conducted in the future to verify compliance with the registration tests.
+8. The examiner must explain to the new applicant or registrant a compliance review may be conducted in the future to verify compliance with the registration tests.
 A compliance review includes, but is not limited to:

 1. Inspecting exemption certificates.